SamLovesHoneyWater/distributed-embryogenesis-neural-topologies/README.md

 ![A neural connection topology graph showing a very basic structure, with some asymmetry](evolved_topologies/G09.png)

 The topology of hidden layers are further developed as evolution continues.
-We begin to see symmetrical topologies when such topologies are beneficial to the task at hand.
+We begin to see symmetry/modularity topologies when such topologies are beneficial to the task at hand.
+In our case, the toy dataset simulates binocular vision, and consequently two copies of a similar structures seems to have emerged.

 ![A neural connection topology graph showing two symmetric loops of hidden neurons taking input from selected inputs](evolved_topologies/G10.png)

-Finally, a complicated web of neurons developed, showcasing that the algorithm is able to develop advanced neural structures that are optimized on tasks.
+Finally, a complicated web of neurons developed, showcasing that the algorithm is able to develop advanced modularized neural structures to fit the data.

 ![A neural connection topology graph showing modularity, symmetry, and asymmetry](evolved_topologies/G23.png)